VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 However, using the Leap for everything would require you hold your hands out to point - something that anybody who ever owned a wii can tell you gets very tiring very quickly - and the Lexip PU94 would be far to awkward to use daily.

 So, I honestly don't know what the pointing device of the future looks like.
 Maybe it involves a mix of a mouse, finger tracking, eye control, and joysticks.
+The use of [WiiMotes for projection mapping](https://www.youtube.com/watch?v=wEeVMEzOmac) shows that there is room for using different devices for different kinds of input though.

 As for issues with current tech, mouse acceleration and touch pad responsiveness, and touch pad dead zone are all big problems and, like, I don't understand how that's a problem in 2020?